petrroll/mff-stuff/umela_inteligence_2/notes.md

         - f(u, n) exploration function, defines tradeoff between exploration vs explotation

         - propagates the benefits of exploration back so that paths towards unexplored regions are weighted more highly
+            - reason why there's the optimistic estimate of utility on the right side

     - for active temporal difference learning agent there's a need for transition model
         - To select the best action for current state (only have utility func. for states)